dogweather/forkful/content/en/cpp/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-A REPL (Read-Eval-Print-Loop) is a simple, interactive programming environment.
-Programmers use it for real-time language experimentation, quick tasks, or to understand new concepts without the overhead of creating full-blown applications.

 ## How to:
 C++ doesn't come with a built-in REPL, but tools like Cling offer that capability.
 Here's how to use Cling to calculate the sum of two numbers: